 - Yoast (SEO) will treat multisites as a single site, and so only charge for one license.

 - UpdraftPlus (backups) charge an incremental fixed sum to enable multisite functionality, regardless of the number of subsites.

 - Elementor (page builder) counts the subsites as separate sites, which means that you’ll need to upgrade to the 1,000 site license if you have more than two subsites.

 Each subsite can have its own users (for that subsite only) having the usual WordPress roles of Admin/Editor/Author/Contributor/Subscriber.
-An Admin user on a subsite cannot access the network dashboard of the main site, or install themes or plugins directly on the subsite.
+A user with Admin access on a subsite cannot access the network dashboard of the main site, or install new themes or plugins directly on the subsite.

 A single WordPress instance